AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 ---
-title: Monitoring in AEM as a Cloud Service
+title: Infrastructure and Service Monitoring in AEM as a Cloud Service
-description: Monitoring in AEM as a Cloud Service
+description: Infrastructure and Service Monitoring in AEM as a Cloud Service
 ---

-# Monitoring in AEM as a Cloud Service {#monitoring-in-aem-as-a-cloud-service}
+# Infrastructure and Service Monitoring in AEM as a Cloud Service {#monitoring-in-aem-as-a-cloud-service}

 Adobe Experience Manager as a Cloud Service provides observability and monitoring of infrastructure, services and user experience utilizing a variety of solutions.
 The goal of this document is to provide insight into observability and monitoring to our customer’s technical staff and business stakeholders.
 Since there are several layers of monitoring, this page is organized into three sections: [external availability](external-availability) , [internal module monitoring](#module-monitoring) and [customer observability](#customer-observability).
 The last section of covers [monitoring protocols](#monitoring-protocol).